-The biggest asset you have as a small business owner is time.
+Your biggest asset is time.
 You may have plenty of meetings to go to or clients to see, but you'll always be short of time.

 Even if you have time on your hands, it shouldn't be spent building a website.
 There are much more important tasks to get done like building out your Customer Relations Database (CRM) and reaching out to potential new clients.

 (If you're stuck with that then stick around because my next blog post will blow your socks off with a CRM Masterclass For Small Business)